mmckechney/SpeechAnalytics/README.md

 # Speech Analytics Demo
 This demo highlights the power of combining Microsoft [AI Services Speech to Text](https://learn.microsoft.com/en-us/azure/ai-services/speech-service/) and [Azure OpenAI](https://azure.microsoft.com/en-us/products/ai-services/openai-service) to transcribe and analyze the content of a call center conversation.
-It will extract the call sentiment, and action items that were discussed during the call and also summarize problem statements and root causes.

 ![Architecture](images/Architecture.png)

-The transcriptions are saved to Azure Blob storage and the results of the analysis are displayed in the console and saved to Cosmos DB.
+Transcripts also saved to Azure Blob storage and the final results are also displayed in the console.

 ## Get Started